-- (1) There shall be a minimum of one (1) foot of fill material and sufficient naturally occurring soils to meet the requirements in §1-502 between the bottom elevation of the leachfield within the mound wastewater disposal system and the highest elevation of the limiting soil conditions. - (2) Sufficient depth of fill material shall be placed to provide for 48" of vertical separation between the bottom elevation of the leachfield within the mound wastewater disposal system and creviced or permeable bedrock. - (3) Sufficient depth of fill material shall be placed to provide for 36" of vertical separation between the bottom elevation of the leachfield within the mound wastewater disposal system and the seasonal high water table.
+- (1) There shall be a minimum of one (1) foot of fill material and sufficient naturally occurring soils to meet the requirements in §1-805 of these Rules between the bottom elevation of the leachfield within the mound wastewater disposal system and the highest elevation of the limiting soil conditions. - (2) Sufficient depth of fill material shall be placed to provide for 48" of vertical separation between the bottom elevation of the leachfield within the mound wastewater disposal system and creviced or permeable bedrock. - (3) Sufficient depth of fill material shall be placed to provide for 36" of vertical separation between the bottom elevation of the leachfield within the mound wastewater disposal system and the seasonal high water table.
 For mound wastewater disposal systems with design flows of 1000 gpd or more, a designer shall determine that the induced groundwater mounding will be at least 36" below the bottom of the leachfield within the mound wastewater disposal system.
-This determination shall be based on a site specific analysis using either the desk top hydrogeologic analysis or a site specific test unless the designer asserts, and the Secretary agrees, that a site specific analysis is unnecessary to make the determination.
-For example, systems that are only slightly larger than 1000 gpd on sites with highly permeable soil and with low linear loading rates are possible candidates for such a determination. - (4) The effective basal area is the area within the sand fill that is downslope of the long dimension of the leachfield constructed within the mound wastewater disposal system. - (5) The minimum isolation distance to drinking water supplies, per §1-503, shall be measured from the edge of the minimum required effective basal area of the mound wastewater disposal system. - (6) Mound wastewater disposal systems shall utilize pressure distribution.
-Absorption trench(s) or a seepage bed with a maximum 10' width shall be used.
-Mound wastewater disposal systems shall not be installed on land with a slope greater than 30% percent, except as approved on a site specific basis (see restrictions in §1-502).
+This determination shall be based on a site specific analysis using either the desk top hydrogeologic analysis or a site specific test. - (4) The effective basal area is the area within the sand fill that is downslope of the long dimension of the leachfield constructed within the mound wastewater disposal system. - (5) The minimum isolation distance to drinking water supplies, per §1-807, shall be measured from the edge of the minimum required effective basal area of the mound wastewater disposal system or the edge of the absorption trench or bed, whichever is closer. - (6) Mound wastewater disposal systems shall utilize pressure distribution.
+A seepage bed with a maximum 10' width or absorption trench(es) which may include multiple trenches with a total width exceeding 10' shall be used.
+Mound wastewater disposal systems shall not be installed on land with a slope greater than 20% if the lot was subdivided on or after June 14, 2002.
+Mound wastewater disposal systems on other lots may be approved on slopes up to 30% and, subject to additional permitting requirements may be approved on slopes exceeding 30% (see restrictions in §1-805).
+When a system is proposed on a slope of more than 20%, an erosion prevention and sediment control plan shall be prepared in accordance with section 1-805(e) of these Rules.
+The area between the downslope edge of the wastewater system and a point where the ground slope exceeds 30% may have a slope of up to 30%, even though the slope under the leachfield is restricted to no more than 20%.
 The mound systems shall be installed with the long dimension of the system parallel to the land contour.
 Spacing between trenches shall be no less than 4'.
-For trench designs, the minimum trench length shall be twice the dimension across the top of the mound from the outside to outside of the trenches.
+For trench designs, the minimum trench length shall be twice the dimension across the top of the mound from the outside to outside of the trenches. - (7) The maximum application rate in an absorption trench or absorption bed bottom area shall be 1.0 gallons/day/square foot.

-§1-517(d)(7) Mound Wastewater Disposal Systems
+§1-913(d)(8) Mound Wastewater Disposal Systems